 Dryden concludes, “Professional athletes do exciting, sometimes courageous, sometimes ennobling things, as heroes do, but no more than you do.”
 In other words, Dryden acknowledges that famous athletes do great things – but we all do great things, just as we all struggle.

 Hero worship is a fairly universal concept.
 Mankind has revered intellectuals, political leaders, religious figures, entertainers and athletes.
-The Greeks created mythological characters, and by believing that our heroes are without human weakness, we too create an aura of myth around our idols.
-When their human weakness is exposed, we are often quite disillusioned and our heroes fall in our estimation.
+The Greeks created mythological characters, and by believing that our heroes are without human weakness, we, too, create an aura of myth around our idols.
+When their human weakness is exposed, we are often quite disillusioned, and our heroes fall in our estimation.

 By acknowledging our own greatness, we can avoid these ups and downs.
-We all have the potential to be heroes, we can all follow the path of greatness.
+We all have the potential to be heroes; we can all follow the path of greatness.
 Having ups and downs in life is also very normal – it is part of the journey.

-Perhaps one reason we tend to put athletes on a pedestal is because the goals in sports are very clear: make it to the next level, play in the professional league, win the championship and so on.
+Perhaps one reason we tend to put athletes on a pedestal is that the goals in sports are very clear: make it to the next level, play in the professional league, win the championship and so on.
 When we watch and study others who have achieved what we want, we look at how they got there and take steps to do the same.
 This is a very normal and important aspect of goal-setting.

 When we broaden our perspective and see all of life as an art form, we can see that there are masters all around us.